taylor-ortiz/denver-dev-expense-tracker-lwc/README.md

 - After successfully creating an expense, refresh the `expenses` array to show the updated data.

 ## 10. Get row ID of the deleted record from the event
-- TODO: Get the row ID of the deleted record from the event.
+- Get the row ID of the deleted record from the event.

 ## 11. Handling Row Action for Deleting Expense
 - In the `handleRowAction` method, get the row ID of the record that needs to be deleted from the event details.